baileyherbert/svelte-webpack-starter/README.md

 ```

 ### Path mapping
-By default, the `src` alias is mapped to your `src/` directory, which means you can import like this from anywhere in the app:
+By default, the `src` alias is mapped to your `src/` directory, which means you can import like this:

 ```js
 import Navbar from 'src/components/Navbar.svelte';